 - Value of property damage caused by a fire.

-- Must maintain a fire log that records any fire that occurred in an on-campus student housing facility, by date the fire was reported, written clearly and easily understood.
-Includes the nature, date, time and general location of each fire.
+- Must maintain a fire log that records any fire that occurred in an on-campus student housing facility, by date reported, written clearly, easily understood and includes the nature, date, time and general location of each fire.
 An entry, or an addition to an entry, must be made within two business days of the receipt of information.
 The fire log for the most recent 60-day period must be open to public inspection during normal business hours.
 Any portion of the log older than 60 days must be available within two business days of a request for public inspection.

 - Relevant definitions.